kmjayadeep/kmjayadeep.github.io/src/oracle-alwyas-free-vm.md

 work.
 After a bit of search, I found the answer here: <https://stackoverflow.com/questions/54794217/opening-port-80-on-oracle-cloud-infrastructure-compute-node>.
 There were some IPTables rules which blocked the ports to wireguard.
-Since I couldn't make sense of the rules, I just dropped the whole set of rules and it worked.
+Since I couldn't make sense of the rules, I just dropped the whole set of rules and it worked..